cividi/whitepaper/README.md

 # Abstract

-From the citizen's perspective there is a growing awareness that relationships with the urban planning field should be more like their relationships with vendors in other industries: transparent, open, cooperative, actively managed and predictable.
-Leading firms are realizing that to stay competitive they *must* change.
-This is reflected in the shifting dynamics of modern city politics, concerned with ensuring citizen participation.
-Digital urbanism enables architects, planners, engineers and policymakers to work on data science problems together with the wider citizenry, generating shared insights into what truly makes a city tick.
+From the citizen's perspective, there is a growing awareness that relationships with the urban planning field should be more transparent, open, cooperative, actively managed and predictable.
+Leading firms are realizing that to stay competitive they must change.
+This is also reflected in the dynamics of city planning and politics, concerned with ensuring citizen involvement.
+Participatory urbanism enables architects, planners, engineers and policymakers to work on data science problems together with the wider citizenry - generating shared insights into what truly makes a city tick, and addressing many of these core concerns.

 To enable this, new platforms are being built for organizations to connect to their stakeholders, bringing a fresh and transparent approach to negotiations, building a sustainable connection to customers around shared interests.
-Open source and web accessible tools are making it possible to overcome cost and digital literacy barriers.
-Urbanists are citizens empowered by public data infrastructure, who are willing to consult information sources to form opinions and help to make better decisions about the future of their city.
+Open source and web accessible tools are making it possible to overcome cost and digital literacy barriers. _Urbanists_ are citizens empowered by public data infrastructure, who are willing to consult information sources to form opinions and help to make better decisions about the future of their city.

 Already today we are able to verify the due diligence on architectural plans through open data, connect the dots between local street projects and city-scale investments, explore the science behind the algorithms, participate as citizen urbanists in crowdsourcing, connect our own (open) software and hardware, take part in studies contracted through online markets.
 What is lacking is a central location to discover, engage, and promote urbanism projects across communities, a place to share best practices, and the infrastructure to get started.

+By eliminating friction in technical components, enabling participation through data exchange, and motivating collaboration, we build bridges that decrease planning deadlock, increase productivity, and bring cost savings.
 An ideal environment for imagining neighborhoods of the future, is one where the differences of perspective between the planner, architect, data scientist, civic activist are seen as opportunities.
-By eliminating friction in technical components, enabling participation through data exchange, and motivating collaboration, we build bridges that decrease planning deadlock, increase productivity, and bring cost savings.
-It is not "rocket science", it is an issue of keeping calm to urbanise sustainably.
+It is not "rocket science": it is an issue of keeping calm to urbanise sustainably.

 This is what we do, and we are **cividi**.

 ---

 # Who we are

 cividi is being launched by a world class urban science team, backed by founders with extensive backgrounds and wide-ranging network.
-We hold advanced degrees (ETH, Harvard, HSG, Newcastle), bring deep industry experience (architecture & urban systems, business development, data engineering) to the project, as well as the maturity to leverage our interdisciplinary mindsets for the success of a civil society initiative.
+We bring deep industry experience (architecture & urban systems, business development, data engineering), hold advanced degrees (ETH, Harvard, HSG, Newcastle), and the maturity to leverage our interdisciplinary mindsets for the success of a civil society initiative.

 * Viktória Molnár
 * Thorben Westerhuys
 * Markus Schaefer
 * Joris Van Wezemael
 * Oleg Lavrovsky

 ---